I use this homemade ginger syrup for cocktails, mocktails, tea, and to flavor sparkling water. It’s delicious, simple to make, and tastes amazing!

 How to Make Lemon Ginger Syrup

-First, we must simmer lots of fresh ginger in water until we have a strong ginger tea.
+First, I simmer lots of fresh ginger in water to make a strong ginger tea.

-After cooling the ginger tea, we stir in fresh lemon juice and balance the spice and sour notes of the ginger and lemon with a sweetener.
-I love honey, but as I already mentioned, agave nectar and maple syrup will both work.
+After cooling the ginger tea, I stir in fresh lemon juice and a sweetener.
+I love honey, but agave nectar and maple syrup will both work.

 Since honey can be stubborn when mixing into room temperature or cold liquids, I like to “temper” it first by mixing 1/4 cup of lemon ginger tea with the honey.
 This step thins the honey quite a bit, which helps it to blend in better.